christoffermattssonlangseth/christoffermattssonlangseth.github.io/cv.md

 ## Professional Experience

 ### PostDoc in Castelo-Branco lab (Karolinska Institutet)
-Computational biologist in the Castelo-Branco lab at Karolinska Institutet, specializing in neuroinflammation and spatial omics.
+Specializing on neuroinflammation and spatial omics.
 I’m particularly interested in how spatially resolved technologies can uncover metabolic and mitochondrial dynamics within inflamed CNS tissue.
+Funded by Hjärnfonden.

 ### Co-Founder & CTO — Spatialist
 - Provide consulting services in single-cell and spatial omics for academia and industry.